mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 containers for child pages and sub-sections.
 You may nest sections as deeply as you like.
 However, be careful that you don't make it too difficult for your users to navigate through the site navigation by over-complicating the nesting.
-While sections may mirror your directly structure, they do not have to.
+While sections may mirror your directory structure, they do not have to.

 Any pages not listed in your navigation configuration will still be rendered and included with the built site, however, they will not be linked from the global